All about down:

 Washing your down products:

-All Ringsted Dun products are washable at 140o in a standard washing machine.
+All Ringsted Dun products are washable at medium heat in a standard washing machine.
 After washing, it is important to dry the quilt or pillow completely in a tumble drier and put two or three tennis balls in with it.
 The tennis balls ensure that clumps of down are disentangled and opened up during the drying process.
 We recommend washing your pillow once or twice a year and your quilt once a year when changing between summer and winter quilts.
 However, this will depend on your sleeping habits and the number of dogs in the bed!

 Washing down products if you have allergies: